dhanujakse/aadhar_fraud_poc/README.md

 ---

-## 📌 Project Summary

-This project is a cybersecurity-focused Proof of Concept (POC) that detects Aadhaar identity fraud by verifying biological age consistency between facial biometrics and iris biometrics.

-The system identifies biologically impossible biometric combinations—such as an adult face paired with a child’s iris—which are commonly used in real-world Aadhaar fraud cases.
-By comparing age estimates derived from different biometric modalities, the system flags fraudulent enrollments that traditional biometric systems fail to detect.

----

 ## 🎯 Problem Statement

 Most biometric authentication systems verify face, iris, or fingerprints individually.
 Fraudsters exploit this gap by mixing biometrics from different individuals, allowing impersonation and large-scale identity fraud.